-“For the first time here in West Africa, we have detected the virus that causes Rift Valley fever.
+“For the first time in this region, we have detected the virus that causes Rift Valley fever.
 Additionally, the dreaded Chikungunya virus was also identified,” says Dr Norbert Heinrich from the LMU Munich.
 The scientist has been working in Munich and Mbeya for nine years.

 Besides malaria, the main themes of this collaboration are tuberculosis and HIV.
 “Our goal in this study is also to restrict treatment with antibiotics,” explains Heinrich.
 In most cases today, malaria is treated with a combination of antimalarials and antibiotics, even if there are no bacteria present.
 The scientist is certain that the problem of antibiotic resistance caused by wrong antibiotic use will also become a problem Africa.
 The scientists are already devising new projects to work on this problem more intensively as well.